 \subsection{A damped SDOF problem}

-The damped SDOF system \cite{liGeneralizedStructuredependent2018} subjected to the nonzero external load is solved to test the numerical accuracy for various integrators used in this paper.
+The damped SDOF system subjected to the nonzero external load is solved to test the numerical accuracy for various algorithms.
 It is rigorous for confirming the numerical accuracy to solve the damped forced system.
 For example, EG3 \cite{fungExtrapolatedGalerkin1996} that achieves third-order accuracy for solving free vibrations is only second-order accurate for simulating forced vibrations.
 The damped SDOF system is described as